DbDibyendu/Resume-Builder/README.md

 ![image](https://github.com/DbDibyendu/Resume-Builder/blob/main/main/static/images/Architecture.png?raw=true)

+##### Features and resources
+- User Login, Signup facility is available for multiple user.
-- Javascript has been used for converting html page to pdf, for saving the resume in pdf format
+- Javascript has been used for converting html page to pdf, for saving the resume in pdf format.
+- The database used is sqlite3 for local system, and heroku postgres is used for online deployment.

 ### Contributers
 - Back End : [Dibyendu](https://github.com/DbDibyendu)